 You will end your trip about 1/2 a mile before you reach the Upper Tahquamenon Falls.
 This is a bit of a steep portage on your left side, with a deep drop-off not far from shore, so be extra careful here.
 The sign at the portage reads "DANGER FALLS AHEAD!".
 I recommend that you don't go past this sign.

-There are 2 designated camping areas on this trip, the Old Campground, and Slater's Landing.
+There are 2 designated camping areas on this trip, the Old Campground, and Kalio's(Slater's) Landing.
 The Old Campground is located about 20 minutes west of McPhee's Landing, and is where you will want to camp if you start your trip either at the Tahquamenon Logging Museum, the Dollarville Dam, or if you start your trip later in the day.
 The Old Campground is not marked, and you'll have to look for it as you paddle by; it's located on a 15 foot bluff overlooking the river.
-Look for small, campsite sized openings in the forest on the north side of the river.
+Look for small, campsite sized openings in the forest on the north side of the river, and an old boat launch that leads to the river.
 There are about 10 sites here, but no water or toilets.
 The only toilets on this trip are at McPhee's Landing, Slater's Landing, and if you're starting your trip west of McPhee's Landing, - Dollarville Dam, and the Logging Museum.
 Be sure that you have a state land camping registration form when camping on any state land.
 The form is free at any Michigan DNR office, and we also have some here at The Woods.